 Testing times: How to pass your motorbike MoT first time

 If your MoT expired from March 30, 2020 the Government gave you an automatic extension on your current certificate without needing a retest.
-But that extension could be ended at any time now lockdown rules are easing.
+But that extension will lift on August 1 as restrictions continue to ease.

 And even if you are one of those who got an extension, you have a legal obligation to make sure your bike is roadworthy.
 So, you can use this 10 step guide to get your bike through its MoT first time or as a checklist to make sure your bike is safe to ride.

 - Things to do during Coronavirus: give your motorbike a proper clean

 - How to set up your motorbike's suspension